sybrew/the-seo-framework/readme.txt

 		* "Tell..."
 			* Now are: "This tells..."
 			* Objective: These point to a nearby setting.
+		* "Breadcrumb trails indicate the page's position in the site hierarchy..."
+			* Now is: "Breadcrumb trails indicate page positions in the site's hierarchy..."
+			* Grammar: It missed a reference.
+			* Clarity: It referred to something readily available, but it's general.
 	* **Removed:**
 		* "It's recommended on posts, but it's not recommended on pages unless you modify or create new pages frequently."
 			* No longer applicable.